evilsocket/www.pwnagotchi.ai/content/plugins/_index.md

 ---

 Pwnagotchi has a simple plugin system that you can use to customize your unit and its behavior.
-You can place your plugins anywhere as Python files, and then edit the `config.yml` file (`main.plugins` value) to point to their containing folder.
+You can place your plugins anywhere as Python files, and then edit the `config.toml` file (`main.plugins` value) to point to their containing folder.
 Check the [plugins folder](https://github.com/evilsocket/pwnagotchi/tree/master/pwnagotchi/plugins/default) in the main Pwnagotchi repo for a list of  plugins included by default as well as all the callbacks that you can define for your own customizations.

 ## Default plugins
 These plugins are maintained in the main `pwnagotchi` repository.
 New versions will be automatically